-Summary : In less than two hours of flying from Punta Arenas, Chile, arrive at Frei Station on King George Island (the largest Island of the South Shetland Archipelago) where you will embark the Ocean Nova at the gates of the White Continent.
-From King George Island you will navigate for six days and five nights along the Antarctic Peninsula, visiting the most wonderful places and enjoying the best wildlife sites of Antarctica.
-This trip features classic sites like Paradise Bay and the Lemaire Channel.
-With daily excursions, your naturalist team will be giving lectures to introduce and inform you about this wonderful continent.
-This unique experience is sure to be the trip of a lifetime!
+Summary : Skip the Drake Passage in less than two hours by flying from Punta Arenas, Chile to arrive at Frei Station on King George Island (the largest island of the South Shetland Archipelago) where you will embark the all-suite Ocean Nova at the gates of the White Continent.
+From King George Island, explore the Antarctic Peninsula for six days and five nights, visiting a variety of sites and enjoying an array of unique wildlife.
+You'll take daily excursions and receive lectures from a knowledgeable naturalist team who will introduce you to this stunning continent.

 Includes round-trip flight from Punta Arenas, Chile with 6 days in Antarctica.
 Time spent in Antarctica is equivalent to an 11-day traditional ship cruise.

-Activities : Birding, Child-Friendly, Hiking, Kayaking, Dedicated Solo Cabins, Triple/Quad Cabins, Air Cruise (Antarctica)
+Activities : Birding, Child-Friendly, Hiking, Kayaking, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise

-Arrive in Punta Arenas, Chile, before 2 PM where you will be welcomed by expedition staff and transferred to your hotel.
-In the afternoon, you will attend a mandatory briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
+Arrive in Punta Arenas, Chile, before 2 p.m. where you are welcomed by staff members and transferred to your hotel.
+In the afternoon, you'll attend a mandatory briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
 Later, gather for a welcome dinner and meet your fellow adventurers while enjoying a typical regional menu.

 Return to King George Island and bid farewell to Antarctica before boarding the flight back to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program.)